 On August 17, 2020, the San Rafael Police Department brought proposed changes to the Use of Force Policy (Policy 300 of the Police Procedural Manual) to the City Council.
 The City Council voted unanimously to accept these changes.
 Here are a few highlights of the changes:

-Police Chief Diana Bishop wrote her first Chief’s Preface (page 5 of the staff report) to the Police Procedural Manual
+Police Chief Diana Bishop wrote her first Chief’s Preface to the Police Procedural Manual

 This preface is essentially an introduction by the Chief of Police about her philosophy of policing and vision for the Police Department.
 Chief Bishop’s preface highlighted the disproportionate use-of-force against people of color and the underlying inequities in policing, as well as, the role of leaders to drive change.
 More importantly, it emphasizes SRPD’s guiding principle: the reverence for human life.